andlab-um/lab-website/_pages/home.md

 ## News

-*2023.10.14* Prof. Wu Haiyan delivered a presentation on the neurolaw research led by Jiamin at the 25th Psychological Academic Conference.
+*2023.10.14* Prof. Wu Haiyan delivered a presentation on the neurolaw research led by Jiamin at the 25th Psychological Academic Conference. @Chengdu